HannahYun/VARiety/README.md

 # VARiety
-## Subject : Emotional SNS using VR for "me"
+## Subject : Emotional SNS using VR for "me" - Inside

 ### Main Functions
 1. Room for individuals